kammitama5/kammitama5.github.io/_posts/2020-04-11-Saturday-April-11th.md

 ## These questions aren't new
 - It's interesting to me that many startups cite individuals such as Jobs but do not speak more about the general culture of the time that made innovation possible.
-A lot of the tech and art and culture of the time came from a place of people asking themselves *who they really were*.
+A lot of the tech and art and culture of the time came from a place of people asking themselves *who they really were*, about the human condition and about the nature of work and meaning.
 Some examples of these are found in works such as ["Zen and the Art of Motorcycle Maintenance"](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance).
 Somewhere along the way, that went out of fashion, even though the progress of technology continued.

 ## I don't have too much else to say on this